-These financial statements have considered the impact and significant uncertainty of world events including the COVID-19 pandemic, the consequences of Russia's war on Ukraine, and the impact of rising interest rates due to efforts to control inflation.
+These financial statements have considered the impact and significant uncertainty of world events including the impact of elevated interest rates due to efforts to control inflation.
 These factors could impact the fair value of certain financial instruments and increase credit risk, resulting in an increase to expected credit losses calculated in accordance with IFRS 9.